Post may include affiliate links. We may earn a fee if you use them at no cost to you. Disclosure.

 - night waking

 - a deep desire in your toddler to question authority.
 Your authority, to be precise.

 Dealing with a toddler with sleep issues is not fun.
 They are exhausted, you’re exhausted… it’s a bad combination and a viscous cycle!

-Here are a few ways to handle a 3 year old who is suddenly fighting bedtime or nap time (but don’t worry – we go into more detail soon):
+Here’s what to do when your 3 year old won’t sleep.
+These are my favorite ways to handle a 3 year old who is suddenly fighting bedtime or nap time, but don’t worry – we go into more detail soon!